STORM-codess/Fake-news-classifier/README.md

-Here’s a concise and professional project description for your **Fake News Classifier**:

----

-### 🔍 Fake News Classifier with Explainable AI
+🔍 Fake News Classifier with Explainable AI

 The **Fake News Classifier** is a machine learning-based system designed to automatically detect misleading or false news articles.
 Built using natural language processing (NLP) techniques and classification algorithms, the project focuses on distinguishing between **real** and **fake** news headlines or articles, specifically within the **Indian context**.